 The Provisional Membership fee is € 40 per calendar year.

-An Associate Professional Member is a healthcare professional A Full Member is a physician, healthcare professional or non-healthcare professional, as described in Article 13 “Nomenclature” of the Articles of Association, who has demonstrated an interest in the diabetic foot and who is not or is not entitled to apply for Provisional Membership.
+An Associate Professional Member is a physician or healthcare professional, as described in Article 13 “Nomenclature” of the Articles of Association, who has demonstrated an interest in the diabetic foot and who is not or is not entitled to apply for Provisional Member.

 An Associate Professional Member has no voting rights and is not entitled to attend the General Assembly.